Clicky

 2. Damaged Jet Pump

-Usually, sucking something up leads to damaging the wear ring and/or impeller, which is a part of the jet pump.
+Sucking up debris often results in damage to components like the wear ring or impeller, which are part of the jet pump.

 3. Supercharger Failure Or Loose Hose